• Home

 A bowl with chocolate ganache.

-Step 9: Make the Icing
+Step 7: Make the Chocolate Icing

-Heat in 15 second ingredients, stirring after each time, until the chips have fully melted and the milk is incorporated.
-The icing should be very smooth.
+Heat the chocolate chips and milk in 15 second ingredients, stirring after each time, until the chips have fully melted and the milk is incorporated.

-Step 10: Dip The Donuts and Add Mini Chips
+Step 8: Dip The Donuts and Add Mini Chips

 Dip the tops of the donuts into the icing and then immediately sprinkle on the mini chocolate chips to make sure they stick.